kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 ### Ordering

-In real-time process control communications, out of order processing of related messages will lead to costly failures of operations.
-For example, Messages such as request and reply, or a sequence of commands to different endpoints may be related in some way. therefore, both time constraints and order must be preserved.
+In real-time process control communications, out-of-order processing of related messages will lead to costly operations failures.
+For example, messages such as request and reply, or a sequence of commands to different endpoints may be related in the application work flow, therefore, both time constraints and order must be preserved.

 The network should be capable of supporting sporadic on-demand short-term flows.
 This does not imply instantaneous resource provisioning, instead it would be